Dr Paul Zhao - Vitreoretinal Surgeon and Retina Specialist at Eagle Eye Centre, Singapore

 ❖ The lens is attached to the wall of the eye by suspensory ligaments.
 Weakness of these ligaments can lead to shifting of the lens causing blurring of vision or fluctuating vision.

-Diabetic Retinal Disease
+Diabetic Eye Disease

 ❖ Diabetes can affect the eye causing swelling of the macula and the growth of abnormal vessels which may bleed or form scar tissue which pulls on the retina causing vision loss.